bjt-user/Linux/arch_linux.md

 ```
 passwd
 ```
-to set a pw for root
+to set a pw for root (**mandatory - otherwise you cant login anymore**)

+creating a user is optional:
 ```
 useradd -m bf -s /bin/bash
 ```